topobyte/AVL-tree/README.md

 # About

+This Java project contains some general purpose tree interfaces and implementations.

+## General tree abstraction

+There are some interfaces in the package `de.topobyte.adt.tree` that can be used in various tree related data structures.

+## AVL tree

 This **AVL tree** implementation aims to provide a **self-balancing tree** implementation that is useful in practice.
 To achieve this it should integrate well with the standard Java interfaces and classes.